springernature/omelet/Documentation/Configuration/FrameworkProperties/index.md

 title: Framework.properties
 ---

-Framework.properties is the fallback properties file for all the BrowserConfiguration, All these values can be overrider from command line by providing as Jvm arguments with syntax something like below.
+Framework.properties is the fallback properties file for all the BrowserConfiguration, All these values can be overriden from command line by providing as Jvm arguments with syntax something like below.

 {%highlight text%}
 mvn clean install -DbrowserName=firefox -DremoteFlag=True =Dbs_Switch=false